 Whilst practising mindfulness our minds cannot dwell upon the past or worry about the future.
 We are in the present and therefore nothing that has happened in the past or may happen in the future can affect us.
 All you need is somewhere quiet to sit for a few minutes.
 Become grounded and aware of your breathing.
 Slow it down and concentrate on how every part of your body is feeling.
 Don't become impatient with your mind if you find it constantly wandering, just keep bringing it back to the present and concentrate on your breath.
 Keep practising and it will get easier to do this in time.

 Everyone is able to practice mindfulness; it can help you, whatever your beliefs or faith.
 Just a few minutes of mindfulness every day reduces stress and anxiety and will leave you feeling calm and in control.
 It has been scientifically proven that if you practice mindfulness, it will help you as an individual and therefore everyone you come in to contact with.
 When I feel myself getting stressed, I now find myself automatically start to breath more deeply and I become consciously aware of the effect my breath is having on my mind and body.
 I become calmer within minutes (rather than the hours and days of yester-year) and the stress leaves my body before it becomes unmanageable.

-12-minute guided recording which will help you keep calm in times of stress
+Guided recording to help you keep calm in times of stress